Update to registration and bereavement services

 Burial or Scattering of Cremated Remains

-Regrettably with immediate effect, there will be no further bookings for burial or witness scatterings of cremated remains.
+Regrettably with immediate effect, there will be no further bookings for burial of cremated remains or witness scatterings of ashes.
 These can be carried out after the current national restrictions on social distancing are lifted.

 The current charges for the retention of cremated remain at the crematoria will not be applied for remains that are stored pending collection or disposal during this period.
 If space becomes an issue, which is likely, then Birmingham City Council will provide alternative storage options.